FedericoPaini/FedericoPaini.github.io/_posts/2014-07-10-AMD-DIY-Gaming-PC-Under-$600.md

 <ul>
 <li><strong>Case</strong>
 Make sure you get a good ATX screwless gaming case with front access to USB (2.0 and 3.0) and headphone/mike connection.
 Also make sure the case has plenty of fan enclosures on the top and on the back so to have a good airflow.
-I prefer a case with the side window because it looks cool.
+I prefer a case with the side window because it looks cool.<br>
 <strong>Cable Management:</strong>
 This is something that doesn't cost anything but makes a big difference for the system as a whole.
 Good cable management does not impede air flow and helps keeping the PC cool and stable.
 Please refer to the link above for a very good article from <a title="The ultimate guide to proper PC cable management" href="http://www.pcworld.com/article/2144766/the-beginners-guide-to-proper-pc-cable-management.html" target="_blank">PC World</a> on the subject.
 <strong>Airflow </strong>